|

 want to use to pull yourself up.
 Raise your hands, palms upward, above your

 chest.
-Grab the imaginary bar and clench your fists around it as hard as you
+Grab the imaginary bar and clench your fists around it as hard as possible.
+Flex the muscles in your arms and shoulders.
+Hunch your shoulders up as

 tightly as you can.
-Hold as long as possible and then say 'Let go. ' Rest for
+Hold as long as possible and then say, 'Let go. ' Rest for

 10 seconds or so, soaking up the warm, relaxed feelings, letting the tension